- UCAS course code

 AQA Baccalaureate

-In making offers, the University will focus on the three A Levels taken within the AQA Baccalaureate.
-Students need to check the standard A Level requirements for their chosen course.
+In making offers, the University will focus on the three A-levels taken within the AQA Baccalaureate.

-The units of broader study, enrichment activities and the Extended Project are considered to be valuable elements of the AQA Baccalaureate and we would therefore strongly encourage students to draw upon these experiences within their personal statement.
+The units of broader study, enrichment activities, and the Extended Project are all considered valuable elements of the AQA Baccalaureate.
+We would therefore strongly encourage students to draw upon these experiences within their personal statement.

 Foundation year

-The University recognises a number of foundation programmes as suitable for entry to this undergraduate programme, including:
+The University recognises a number of Foundation programmes as suitable for entry to this undergraduate programme.

-Applicants completing the INTO Manchester in partnership with The University of Manchester international foundation programme in Engineering, are required to achieve grades AAA including Mathematics and Physics, and an EAP score of C.
+Applicants completing the INTO Manchester in partnership with The University of Manchester International Foundation Programme are required to achieve Grades A*AA, including Mathematics, Physics, and one other subject.
+Plus, Grade B in English for Academic Purposes (EAP).

-Applicants studying other Foundation programmes should contact the academic Department to check if their qualification is recognised for entry to this programme and for specific entry requirements.
+Applicants studying other Foundation programmes should contact the Admissions Team to check their qualification is recognised for entry to this programme and for the specific entry requirements.

 Pearson BTEC qualifications